-Academic Year Programmes consist of an 8 month period and include 25 weeks tuition and the remaining part of the stay as a vacation period.
+Academic Year ( Work & Study) Programmes consist of an 8 month period and include 25 weeks tuition and the remaining part of the stay as a vacation period.

 English language students from outside of the EU who are interested in a long term language stay in Ireland will need to be registered on a specific course called an Academic Year Programme (often called Work and Study Programme).

-These Academic Year Programmes are in line with Immigration guidelines for international students.
+These Academic Year ( Work & Study) Programmes are in line with Immigration guidelines for international students.

 - 25 weeks General English leading to official TIE exam